-As a prerequisite to the ICAAP, Ekspres Bank has implemented a comprehensive risk identification process.
-In particular, based on its own assessment, the following categories of risk are considered in the ICAAP of Ekspres Bank:
+As a prerequisite to the ICAAP, the bank has implemented a comprehensive risk identification process.
+In particular, based on its own assessment, the following categories of risk are considered in the ICAAP of the bank:

-- Risk types defined by the Basel regulation Pillar 1 risks namely credit risk, market risk, and operational risk - Risk types identified through the Ekspres Bank risk identification process and captured in the internal risk taxonomy - Pillar 2 risks - credit risk, risk related to growth in business volume, interest rate risk, liquidity risk, operational risk etc.
+- Risk types defined by the Basel regulation Pillar 1 risks namely credit risk, market risk, and operational risk - Risk types identified through the banks risk identification process and captured in the internal risk taxonomy Pillar 2 risks credit risk, risk related to growth in business volume, interest rate risk, liquidity risk, operational risk etc.

-For each of the aforementioned risk types, the section V. Internal Capital requirement assessment and aggregation presents the underlying risk strategy and management processes of Ekspres Bank, and presents in this context, Ekspres Bank's assessment of the sufficiency of Pillar 1 and Pillar 2 capital requirements.
+For each of the aforementioned risk types, the Internal Capital requirement assessment and aggregation presents the underlying risk strategy and management processes of Ekspres Bank, and presents in this context, the banks assessment of the sufficiency of Pillar 1 and Pillar 2 capital requirements.